If you’re a dog owner, you’re probably familiar with the infamous “eye boogers” that your pooch may have on occasion.

 If your dog seems to have mucus, pus, or a water discharge in the eyes, it could be a result of conjunctivitis, which is inflammation in the lining of the eye.
 There can be a wide range of causes for conjunctivitis including problems with the tear ducts, allergies, injury, and even birth defects.

 Your vet will determine if your dog has conjunctivitis and may prescribe antibiotics and a saline wash to manage the infection.
 If there are duct problems or birth defects present, your pooch might need to undergo surgery.
-If it's allergies, expect your pooch to be given a doggy antihistamine or other medication.
+If it’s allergies, expect your pooch to be given a doggy anti-inflammatory or other medication.

 Epiphora (AKA Excessive Tearing of the Eyes)

 You may notice that the dog eye discharge you see is watery (clear) and teary, but that it results in smelly fur, staining, or even a skin infection.
 This could be a result of inflammation, allergies, or corneal ulcers and tumors.
 Some breeds have imperfect tear ducts, causing the tears to run down the face, resulting in staining.

 To treat excessive tearing, also known as epiphora, your vet will need to determine what’s causing the problem first.
 They’ll likely give your pooch some topical antibiotics or steroids if the tear ducts appear to be inflamed.

 If the dog has any damage to his cornea, topical treatment will also be recommended.
 However, if there is any duct obstruction, your pup might need surgery to correct the problem.

 Many humans deal with dry eyes, and it’s something your dog might be suffering from as well.
 When your pooch has keratoconjunctivitis sicca (KCS) or “dry eye,” he cannot produce enough tears which result in excess mucus and inflammation.
 If his eyes are infected, it can be quite painful and his eyes may appear to be inflamed.